 - Freely exercise your rights.
 Understand that doing this does not cause Presbyterian and its contracted providers or HSD to treat you in a negative way - Give your complete health information.
 This will help your provider give you the care you need.
 This includes providing childhood immunization (shot) records for members up to age 21 - Follow your treatment plans and instructions for medications, diet, and exercise as agreed upon by you and your provider - Keep your appointment.
 If you cannot keep it, call your provider to reschedule or cancel no later than 24 hours before your appointment - Tell the provider if you don't understand his or her explanation about your care.
 Ask the provider questions.
+Work with your provider to set treatment goals you both agree on.
 Talk to the Presbyterian Customer Service Center about any suggestions or problems you may have - Respect your providers, Care Coordinator and other healthcare employees.
 Treat them with courtesy